Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 s.groupWithId('base-cuts', () => {

-// only need on three sides, as already will have enough on LHS from tree cuts
+// only needed on three sides, as we will already have enough on the LHS from the tree cuts

 s.cutPath()